Our identity is non-negotiable and our culture is not for sale

 By Bernadette Demientieff

-America’s six largest banks and multiple insurers have promised to not finance or insure oil development in the Arctic Refuge but Liberty Mutual—which signed the United Nations-supported Principles for Responsible Investment less than a month before the lease sale—is not among them.
-The company has refused to meet with communities impacted by the fossil-fuel development projects it insures, and it has worked to silence related questions and comments at this year’s policy holder meeting on April 14.
+America’s six largest banks and now 17 insurers have promised to not finance or insure oil development in the Arctic Refuge but Liberty Mutual—which signed the United Nations-supported Principles for Responsible Investment less than a month before the lease sale—is not among them.
+The company has refused to meet with communities impacted by the fossil-fuel development projects it insures, and it has worked to silence related questions and comments at its annual policyholder meetings.

 Known to the Gwich’in people as as “Iizhik Gwats’an Gwandaii Goodlit” (the Sacred Place Where Life Begins), the coastal plain is a 1.5 million-acre strip of land at the edge of the Arctic Ocean, and is the calving ground of the Porcupine Caribou Herd.
 We are spiritually and culturally connected to our caribou, and they are our main source of our food in communities that are hundreds of miles from any road.
 The land is our grocery store.